-Nature has blessed Bay St. George with the finest opportunities for recreation in the world.
+Nature has blessed St. George's Bay with the finest opportunities for recreation in the world.
 There are several fine salmon rivers, numerous trout streams, big and small game hunting grounds, and an abundance of cod, mackerel, lobster and halibut in the bay.
 The Americans quickly took advantage of these to provide leisure activities for their servicemen and civilian workers.

 Special Services provided camps first at Bottom Brook and later at Camp 33, in Grand Lake.
 These camps offered boating, moose hunting and fishing.
 All hunting and fishing gear, boats, motors, vehicles, snowshoes and skis were provided.
 Servicemen and their guests could take advantage of three day trips to these camps.
 Gull Pond was used for camping and boat races, a tradition continued to the present day.
 On a more informal basis servicemen could swim and fish in the bay.

-The second phase of base construction added a number of recreation facilities: bowling alley (now Caribou Curling club), a fitness centre (Base Gym), golf course and tennis courts.
+The second phase of base construction added a number of recreation facilities: a bowling alley (now Caribou Curling club), a fitness centre (Base Gym), a golf course and tennis courts.
 A ski lift and tobogganing facilities were set up on igloo road.
 The Americans also constructed a number of first class sports fields where competition in baseball and soccer took place against local teams and other bases.
-It is believed that the leadership of Stephenville and Port Au Port in Newfoundland baseball owes much to this area's early introduction to this very American sport.
+It is believed that the leadership of Stephenville and Port-au-Port in Newfoundland baseball owes much to this area's early introduction to this very American sport.

 A Change in the Entertainment Scene